djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - if the Expression is false, `assert` returns an `AssertionError`

-- a rendered version of a notebook with examples can be found  [here](http://nbviewer.jupyter.org/github/nipy/workshops/blob/master/170327-nipype/notebooks/testing/solutions/asserts.ipynb)
+- TODO: a rendered version of a notebook with examples can be found  [here](http://nbviewer.jupyter.org/github/nipy/workshops/blob/master/170327-nipype/notebooks/testing/solutions/asserts.ipynb)
 ---
 ### <span style="color:purple">Assert statement</span>